chef-boneyard/mysql_chef_gem/README.md

 -----
 This cookbook is concerned with the installation of the `mysql` Rubygem into Chef's gem path.
-Installation into other Ruby environments, or installation of related gems such as `mysql2`
+Installation into other Ruby environments, or installation of related gems such as `mysql2` are outside the scope of this cookbook.

 Requirements
 ------------